 Chef Cameron Lee Dunlap has a story he likes to tell about his food influences.
 In 2016, he was foraging spruce tips in the Tillamook State Forest for use in his dinner series Origin Wild.
 In order to get higher in a tree for better spruce tips, he climbed upon a log, only to fall when the log split.
 Laughing at his own accident, he found the log was squirming with life, worms and other creatures whose purpose was to make new life from the dead wood.
 Later, he would mimic that sight with a chicory root lavash cracker rolled into a tube, stuffed with venison tartare and dusted with spruce powder and pickled elderberries, served at his pop-up.

-It’s that kind of dish diners will find at his upcoming restaurant Morchella, opening at the end of September in the intimate dining room previously home to Verdigris.
+It’s that kind of dish diners will find at his upcoming restaurant Morchella, opening this fall in the intimate dining room previously home to Verdigris.
 Dunlap, who currently runs the kitchen at Northwest Portland’s Fireside, plans to focus on ingredients that proliferate in Oregon’s wilds but are less commonly seen on menus: dandelion greens, wood sorrel, oxeye daisies, wild roses, wild sumac, elderflowers and elderberries, and lots — lots — of mushrooms.